isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 ---
-title: "Committee of Supply Debate 2026: Ministry of Law Response by Mr Edwin Tong SC, Minister for Law"
+title: Response Speech by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at the Committee of Supply Debate 2026
-permalink: /cos-2026-ministry-of-law-response-by-mr-edwin-tong-sc-minister-for-law/
+permalink: /response-speech-minister-law-second-minister-home-affairs-edwin-tong-sc-committee-of-supply-debate-2026/
 date: 2026-03-02
 layout: post
 description: ""